 Using these features enabled safe array and pointer handling.
 This means entire classes of vulnerabilities were eliminated, such as buffer overflows and use-after-free.

 Another example is our use of very strict syscall switching to ensure that the Sentry is always the first software component that parses and interprets the calls being made by the untrusted container.
-Here is an instance where different platforms use different solutions, but all of them share this common trait, whether it is through the use of ptrace “a la PTRACE_ATTACH”10 or kvm’s ring011.
+Here is an instance where different platforms use different solutions, but all of them share this common trait, whether it is through the use of ptrace “a la PTRACE_ATTACH”11 or kvm’s ring012.

 Finally, one of the most restrictive choices was to use seccomp, to restrict the Sentry from being able to open or create a file descriptor on the host.
 All file I/O is required to go through Gofers.
-Preventing the opening or creation of file descriptions eliminates whole categories of bugs around file permissions12.
+Preventing the opening or creation of file descriptions eliminates whole categories of bugs around file permissions like this one13.

 In part 2 of this blog post, we will explore gVisor from an attacker’s point of view.
 We will use it as an opportunity to examine the specific strengths and weaknesses of each gVisor component.

-- Internally that is, it doesn’t call to the Host OS to implement them, in fact that is explicitly disallowed, more on that in the future. [return]
+Internally that is, it doesn’t call to the Host OS to implement them, in fact that is explicitly disallowed, more on that in the future. ↩